danalite/autool-docs/example/docs/develop/sample/data-collector.en.md

 order: 1
 ---

 This chapter introduces how to use AuTool to ease the data collection from various sources.
-We use "data collection" to indicate the process of getting to know something you did not know or have.
-Some examples include: asking AI agent questions, querying REST APIs, or extracting information from web pages or screenshots.
+We use "data collection" to indicate the process of gathering information you did not know or have.

+Some examples include: asking AI agent questions, querying REST APIs, or extracting information from web pages or screenshots, requesting data from your friends or colleagues, and more.

 ## AI Chatbot